simonmichael/hledger/hledger/doc/commands.m4.md

 command name (`hledger inc`), or one of the standard short aliases displayed in the command list (`hledger is`).

+Here are all the builtin commands in alphabetical order.
+See also `hledger` for a more organised command list, and `hledger CMD -h` for detailed command help.

 <!--
 ---
 comment: